honzikec/angular-issue-39282/README.md

 ## Notes

-In this case it fails on the `CommonModule`, but if you import any other Angular (or third party in general?) module, it fails with the same message.
+In this case it fails on the `CommonModule`, but if you import any other Angular (or third party in general?) module, it fails with a similar message.